hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 --- abstract

-NSEC3 {{RFC5155}} is a DNSSEC {{RC4035}} mechanism for proof of non-existence.
+NSEC3 is a DNSSEC mechanism providing proof of non-existence by promising there are no names that exist between two domainnames within a zone.
+Unlike its counterpart NSEC, NSEC3 avoids directly disclosing the bounding domainname pairs.
-Unlike the case with NSEC {{RFC4035}}, NSEC3 proofs avoid directly disclosing consecutive pairs of nodes in proofs that a specific name or a specific record type for a given name does not exist.
 This document provides guidance on setting NSEC3 parameters based on recent operational deployment experience.

 --- middle

 # Introduction

-As with NSEC, NSEC3 denial of existence proofs of consist of signed DNS records that establish the non-existence of a given name or associated Resource Record Type (RRTYPE) in a DNSSEC signed zone.
-In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly iterated) hashing via SHA-1 (other algorithms could be specified, but are unlikely to merit or see deployment).
+As with NSEC {{RFC4035}}, NSEC3 {{RFC5155}} provides proof of
+non-existence that consists of signed DNS records establishing the non-existence of a given name or associated Resource Record Type (RRTYPE) in a DNSSEC {{RC4035}} signed zone.
+In the case of NSEC3, however, the names of valid nodes in the zone are obfuscated through (possibly multiple iterations of) hashing via SHA-1. (currently only SHA-1 is in use within the Internet).

-NSEC3 also provides opt-out support, allowing for blocks of many unsigned delegations to be covered by a single NSEC3 record.
-This allows large (TLD or similar primarily delegation) zones to only sign as many NSEC3 records as there are signed RRsets in the zone.
-With opt-out, unsigned delegations do require additional NSEC3 records.
-This comes at the cost of reduced tamper-resistance for the unsigned delegations, an NSEC3 proof shows only that the requested name is either unsigned or does not exist.
+NSEC3 also provides "opt-out support", allowing for blocks of unsigned delegations to be covered by a single NSEC3 record.
+Opt-out blocks allow large registries to only sign as many NSEC3 records as there are signed DS or other RRsets in the zone -- with opt-out, unsigned delegations don't require additional NSEC3 records.
+This sacrifices the tamper-resistance proof of non-existence offered by NSEC3 in order to reduce memory and CPU overheads.

-NSEC3 records have a number of tunable parameters that are typically specified (mostly for the benefit of secondary nameservers) via an NSEC3PARAM record at the zone apex.
+NSEC3 records have a number of tunable parameters that are specified via an NSEC3PARAM record at the zone apex.
 These parameters are the Hash Algorithm, processing Flags, the number of hash Iterations and the Salt.
 Each of these has security and operational considerations that impact both zone owners and validating resolvers.
 This document provides some best-practice recommendations for setting the NSEC3 parameters.

 ## Requirements notation